hessam458/Pima-Indian-diabetes/README.md

 # 🧹 Data Cleaning Steps
 Handling Missing Values:

-Zero values are considered missing in columns like Insulin, BloodPressure, BMI, and SkinThickness.
+Zero values are considered missing in columns such as Insulin, Blood Pressure, BMI, and SkinThickness.

 These zeroes are replaced using appropriate statistics: